SaquibNazeer01/SaquibNazeer01/README.md

 - 🔹 **SmartAttendX** – A Face Recognition Attendance System with dark-themed premium UI & Tkinter magic.
 - 🔹 **Insurance Management System** – Full-stack PHP+SQLite with Twilio integration, announcements board, chatbots & more.
 - 🔹 **Gesture-Controlled Smart Classroom** – Control screens with hand/arm gestures.
 Built for teachers.
 Inspired by innovation.
-- 🔹 **Drone Assistant AI** – Voice + Object Recognition Drone that can locate and bring you physical objects!
+- 🔹 **Visitor Management System** – Designed and implemented an automated visitor check-in/check-out system, improving facility security and reducing manual work by 60%.
-- 🔹 **AI Urdu Poetry Model** – Training a generative AI model on the vast universe of Urdu literature.
+- 🔹 **EliteStyle** – A fully functional eCommerce platform built with PHP, featuring dynamic product and category management, secure cart and checkout functionality, and a professionally redesigned frontend for a modern shopping experience.
+The system supports real-time product listings, category filtering, and seamless integration between the frontend UI and backend logic.
-- 🔹 **Hotspot-based Contact Detection** – Inspired by cricket tech: analyze object-to-object contact in videos.
+- 🔹 **Cricket Tournament Manager** – Built a web-based tournament management system, automating team registration and fee tracking.
+Integrated WhatsApp API for real-time notifications.
-- 🔹 **Kashmir GK AI** – Personalized AI trained on **JKSSB & Kashmiri History** for competitive prep.
+- 🔹 **AI-Powered Market Prediction Tool** – Developing an AI-powered tool to predict market trends using machine learning algorithms.
+The tool will provide actionable insights through data visualization.
 ---

 ### 💼 What I Do